 Research and science diplomacy: SDG Bergen Science Advice

-SDG Bergen Science Advice is part of a strategic initiative by the University of Bergen to create innovative channels for scientific advice.
+SDG Bergen Science Advice was a key part of the strategic SDG Bergen initiative (2018-2021) at the University of Bergen to create innovative channels for scientific advice.

-As part of the SDG Bergen initiative, SDG Bergen Science Advice (SDG BSA) has been established to address and develop the science-policy nexus.
-SDG Bergen Science Advice's Director is Professor Edvard Hviding.
-The group includes prominent researchers and senior advisers in communication and international cooperation.
-The premise for SDG BSA is a common ground between the UN system, diplomatic missions, national authorities and the university sector to be involved in global sustainability.
-SDG BSA reports to the SDG Bergen Steering Group.
+As part of the SDG Bergen initiative, SDG Bergen Science Advice (SDG BSA) was established to address and develop the science-policy nexus.
+SDG Bergen Science Advice's Scientific Director was Professor Edvard Hviding.
+The group included prominent researchers and senior advisers in communication and international cooperation.
+The premise for SDG BSA was to find a common ground between the UN system, diplomatic missions, national authorities and the university sector to be involved in global sustainability.

 Working towards science diplomacy